savancd/scripts/README.md

-#### This repo is created with reason to share all the scripts that I make.
+#### This repo is created with reason to share all the scripts that I make while trying to learn maing scripts.